SuperHackz/SuperHackz/README.md

 ## 🧑‍💻 About Me
 - 💻 I'm a passionate developer with a knack for creating innovative projects.
 - 📚 I love learning new technologies and improving my skills.
-- 🌐 I enjoy working on web development and open-source projects.
+- 🌐 I enjoy working on web development and TypeScript.
+I'm best at JavaScript.

 ## 🔧 Technologies & Tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript)